ebzzry/ebzzry.github.io/en/fkd/human.md

 When one needs to communicate messages to someone that do not possess the same mental faculties as the communicator, adjustments have to be made.
 Every one of us process things differently.
 A chess grandmaster should bear in mind that when he is teaching a beginner, the student can only understand so much.
-He can’t go ham and make him understand advanced topics.
+They can’t go ham and make them understand advanced topics.
 There is an impregnable wall; that wall only becomes thin with time.